Gregovate/MSB-Production-Database-Project/Docs/building_preview_howto.md

    G:\Shared drives\MSB Database\Database Previews
    ```
    (ensures you have the latest version).
+2. If the preview Does Not contain a background image we need to add it
+   - If the show is running, take a picture of the stage being careful to collect all elements possible
+   - Save the image to G:\Shared drives\Display Folders\Stage Folder\Wiring\Show Background Stage xx Preview Backround.jpg
+   - Edit Open up the image in an editor.
+Corel Paint Shop Pro is Avaiable on the Show PC
+   - Ensure the Canvas/Image size it to 3840 x 2160 and use a 20% Compression
+   - Begin importing the prop files created for the stage
-2. To add a prop: choose **Add → LOR Prop file**, then select from:
+   - To add a prop: choose **Add → LOR Prop file**, then select from:
    ```
    G:\Shared drives\MSB Database\Database Previews\PreviewsForProps
    ```
-3. After editing:
+5. After editing:
    - Save the preview.
    - Export the updated `.lorprev` file to your **user staging folder**:
      ```